PavlosTzitzos/HDLs-intro/Verilog-AMS/Verilog-A/README.md

 10. To simulate a circuit place one simulation from the Components > simulations > ... and set the parameters

-11. Simulate with F2
+11. Compile with F2 (F2 also runs simulation)

-If you want to check your model for errors before creating the schematic run the simulation F2.
-It will have nothing to simulate but first thing is to check the
-Verilog-A file.
 More details can be found at Help > Help index (F1) > Enhanced actions > Creating user models.